- Only pickup able to tow 3.5t and carry one tonne simultaneously

 The Musso will also be the only pickup to be available in two wheelbases; although SsangYong UK has stated they will discontinue the lesser popular after the first year for simplicity purposes.

 The load bed measures 1,570mm wide (1,110mm between the wheelarches) and the two wheelbases correspond to load lengths of 1,300mm and 1,700mm – which would make it by far the longest in the segment.
 SsangYong has included a durable load bed liner and a 12v socket available to charge tools and machinery.

 Pricing and costs

-The Musso’s official fuel economy is rated at 35.8mpg, although SsangYong this may improve when further tests are carried out nearer to the launch.
+The Musso’s official fuel economy is rated at 35.8mpg, which is quite poor, although the real-world figure was very close to this; unlike other manufacturers where the claimed figure contrasts greatly with the actual economy.
 Currently, SsangYong only has 60 UK dealerships although the management plans to increase this to 90 in the next 18 months.

 SsangYong Musso 2018 verdict

 From what we’ve experienced so far, it seems SsangYong could well have a winner on its hand.
 The SsangYong is a pleasure to drive, competitively priced and it possesses a number of class-leading features in terms of loading and towing.
 This is certainly the pickup to look out for in 2018.

 |Engine and drivetrain|

 |Engine capacity (cc)||2,157|

 |Emission standard||Euro VI|